-Why is falls in the elderly an important topic?
+Why are falls in the elderly an important topic?
 To answer this question, consider these quick facts:

 - Many falls are not a normal part of aging, but are the result of many factors.